$3.50

 207 customers mention "Movie quality"182 positive25 negative

-Customers praise this movie as an excellent remake that surpasses the original, with one customer noting it's better than the original series.
+Customers praise this movie as an excellent remake of a great film, with one customer noting it's as good as the original series.

 "Such a good movie!"
 Read more